Scott Goldberg is an innovative storyteller known for conceiving, writing, editing and delivering colorful content.

-He has won the National Edward R. Murrow Award for Excellence in Writing - twice - as well as five Emmys.
+He's been recognized for his ability to make complex topics relatable, winning the National Edward R. Murrow Award for Excellence in Writing - twice - as well as five Emmys.

 Currently he's the midday anchor at ABC News Radio in New York.